-I keep missing the best time to visit Filoli house and gardens, despite living 10 minutes away.
+I keep missing the best time to visit Filoli gardens and historic mansion, despite living 10 minutes away.
 The San Francisco historic house has stood in the peninsula suburb of Woodside for more than a century.
 So I figured I could stretch out my visit, but two and a half years on, I wish I’d gotten there much sooner.

 Apart from being a family estate for two prominent San Francisco families over the years, Filoli features 16 acres of gardens that range from English-style enclosed grounds, complete with hedges, to fields full of wildflowers.